uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/docs/steps/7_place_foil.md

 # 7. Place foil on the vinyl cutter

-Place the foil on the vinyl cutter, with the white side up.
+Place the foil on the vinyl cutter, with the white side up, i.e. with the thick and transparent plastic at the bottom.

 View     |Before cutting                                   |After cutting
 ---------|-------------------------------------------------|--------------------------------------------------------------